Student Employee Development

 - Sign-up for a 30 minute private session during this time and get 4-6 edited photos.

-- Sign-up for this date and drop-in anytime during the event for a quick session and get 2-3 headshots
+- Sign-up for this date and drop-in for a quick session and get 2-3 headshots

 University Recreation honors it's 300+ employees during National Student Employee Appreciation Week and during the Honors and Awards Celebration at the conclusion of spring semester.